vikchupak/AWS/hybrid-enviroments/migration.md

 -  You can configure DataSync to make an initial copy of your entire dataset and **schedule subsequent incremental transfers of changing data toward Amazon S3**
 -  AWS DataSync is primarily used to migrate existing data to Amazon S3
 -  Enabling S3 Object Lock prevents your existing and future records from being deleted or overwritten

+## Move servers + data

+### AWS Application Migration Service (AWS MGN)

+AWS Application Migration Service (AWS MGN) is the primary migration service recommended for lift-and-shift migrations to AWS.
+AWS encourages customers who are currently using AWS Elastic Disaster Recovery to switch to AWS MGN for future migrations.
+AWS MGN enables organizations to move applications to AWS without having to make any changes to the applications, their architecture, or the migrated servers.

+It minimizes time-intensive, error-prone manual processes by automatically converting your source servers from physical, virtual machines, and cloud infrastructure to run natively on AWS.

+The service simplifies your migration by enabling you to use the same automated process for a wide range of applications.
+By launching non-disruptive tests before migrating, you can be confident that your most critical applications such as SAP, Oracle, and SQL Server, will work seamlessly on AWS.

+### AWS Replication Agent

+Implementation begins by installing the AWS Replication Agent on your source servers.
+When you launch Test or Cutover instances, AWS Application Migration Service automatically converts your source servers to boot and runs natively on AWS.